 No longer a vital form of transport for the mines, farms, factories and ports, these colorfully painted hotels are now given over to stylish luxury and haut cuisine with a British flavor.
 Some hotel boats offer self-guided walking holidays particularly attractive to the seniors market.
-Each day, clients sets off to explore an area with a packed lunch, and meets their slowly moving hotel at a designated spot later in the day.
+Each day, clients sets off to explore an area with a packed lunch, and meet their slowly moving hotel at a designated spot later in the day.

 Steadily growing, fleets of barges and canal boats are proliferating on Europe’s continental waterways.
 Holland, long respected for an epic struggle to control its own water-logged territory, is a land of well-ordered canals and rivers with a large choice of boat-based vacations.
 Hundreds of miles of centuries-old canals are dotted with towns and villages to admire while boating down the main street!